zekaryas1/notes/docs/Algo/Fundamental Algorithms/Linked List/Stack & Queue.md

 ---
 date created: Thursday, June 16th 2022, 1:47:45 pm
-date modified: Friday, November 18th 2022, 1:35:45 pm
+date modified: Monday, January 1st 2024, 7:57:35 pm
 title: Stack and Queue
 ---

 # Stack and Queue

-## Stack {LAST IN FIRST OUT}
+## Stack (LAST IN FIRST OUT)

 - Unlike an array, a stack does not offer constant-time access to the nth item.
 However, it does allow constant time adds and removes, as it doesn't require shifting elements around.